-Discover a national park on New Brunswick’s Acadian Coast where lush mixed-wood forests lead to colourful salt marshes and warm ocean beaches.
+Discover a national park on New Brunswick’s Acadian Coast where lush mixed-wood forests lead to colorful salt marshes and warm ocean beaches.
 Offshore, golden sand dunes foster calm seas.
-At night, this Dark Sky Preserve is a celestial masterpiece; in winter, it is a snowbound fun-zone.
-And each of these natural wonders intertwines with fascinating Mi’kmaq and Acadian cultures.
+At night, this Dark Sky Preserve is a celestial masterpiece; in winter, it is a snowbound fun zone.
+And each of these natural wonders intertwines with fascinating Mi’gmaq and Acadian cultures.
 Welcome to Kouchibouguac National Park—an awe-inspiring all-season destination.

 Hours of operation